 Ridesharing and Carsharing

 Rideshare programs help connect people to travel together to the same or similar destinations.
-Carsharing is a form of shared vehicle ownership to provide members with vehicles for personal use without the costs and commitment of individual car ownership.
+Carsharing is a form of shared vehicle access to provide members with vehicles for personal use without the costs and commitment of individual car ownership.
 Ridesharing, also called carpooling, can reduce travel costs, traffic, and parking demand.
 Some local and regional governments provide incentives to encourage ridesharing, such as access to high occupancy vehicle (HOV) lanes, discounted fees on roads or lanes, special parking privileges for vehicles with multiple passengers, or tax breaks for companies with a high level of pooling among employees.

-Corporate decision makers and public transportation planners can support rideshare programs by encouraging employees and consumers to participate in employee rideshare systems.
+Corporate decision makers and public transportation planners can support rideshare programs by encouraging employees and consumers to participate in rideshare systems.
 Public transit agencies are also branching out into this space and offering ridesharing opportunities in certain markets (for example, the Regional Transportation District's [RTD] FlexRide program in the Denver metro area).

 Employee Rideshares